Auto2x

 Protection against cyber-physical threats, security-by-design, needs to become a priority as higher automation and connectivity will augment the vehicle’s attack vector.

-Automotive Cyber Security is a big concern that is still not addressed sufficiently
+Automotive Cyber Security is a big concern that is still not addressed sufficiently for the Car of the Future

 Voluntary guidelines can have an immediate effect, compared to a mandate that can take 4-8 years to come into force however, they do not offer the benefits of comments etc.